 141 Beacon was built ca. 1860, one of two contiguous houses (139-141 Beacon) designed as a symmetrical pair with 141 Beacon two feet wider than 139 Beacon.

-141 Beacon was built as the home of Eunice Hooper and her sister, Mary Ingalls Hooper.
+141 Beacon was built by Ebenezer Johnson, a mason and builder, as the home of Eunice Hooper and her sister, Mary Ingalls Hooper.
 They previously had lived in Marblehead, where they continued to also maintain a home.

 The Misses Hooper purchased the land for 141 Beacon on January 25, 1860, from John Lowell Gardner, a shipping merchant and real estate investor.
 He and his wife, Catharine Elizabeth (Peabody) Gardner, lived at 7 Beacon, and would build a new home at 182 Beacon in the mid-1860s.
 The lot was part of a larger parcel John L. Gardner had purchased on September 15, 1859, from William W. Goddard and T. Bigelow Lawrence.
 That parcel was part of a tract of land that William Goddard and T. Bigelow Lawrence had purchased from the Commonwealth of Massachusetts on August 1, 1857, that included all of the land on the south side of Beacon Street from Arlington to Berkeley.